-Fluorouracil and mitomycin are cytostatic drugs.
+Carboplatin and fluorouracil are cytostatic drugs.

-Each course is 28 days.
-Day 1, you get an IV.
-You will also receive a portable infusion pump that doses fluorouracil for 4 days at home.
-After that, there is a break of 24 days, before a new course starts.

-During treatment your blood tests and any side effects.
+Each course is 21 days.
+On day 1, you will receive an IV drip and a portable infusion pump that doses fluorouracil for 4 days at home.
+After that, there is a break of 17 days, before a new course starts.
+During treatment, your blood tests and any side effects are monitored.